-Looking for things to do on New Year’s Eve in Seville?
-Check out these ways to welcome in the New Year in style!
+You don’t know what to do on New Year’s Eve in Seville… No problem!
+Here you have a few ideas of cool plans to welcome in the New Year in style!

 A selected number of the most popular restaurants prepare a special menu you can enjoy on New Year’s Eve in Seville.
 While most Spaniards celebrate New Year’s Eve at home, you could be one of the many visitors that decide to celebrate in Seville with a superb a meal.